massive-oss/mmvc/README.md

 #### Responder Signals

-Within an application is is often usefull to be able to receive callbacks once a signal has finished or completed.
+Within an application is is often useful to be able to receive callbacks once a signal has finished or completed.

 A good way to achieve this is through child signals.